vboussange/vboussange.github.io/content/post/PiecewiseInference/index.md

 featured: false
 ---

 Mechanistic ecosystem models permit to quantiatively describe how population, species or communities grow, interact and evolve.
 Yet calibrating them to fit real-world data is a daunting task.
-That's why I'm excited to introduce **PiecewiseInference.jl**, a new Julia package that provides a user-friendly and efficient framework for inverse ecosystem modeling.
+That's why I'm excited to introduce [**PiecewiseInference.jl**](https://github.com/vboussange/PiecewiseInference.jl), a new Julia package that provides a user-friendly and efficient framework for inverse ecosystem modeling.
 In this blog post, I will guide you through the main features of **PiecewiseInference.jl** and provide a step-by-step tutorial on how to use it with a three-compartment ecosystem model.
-Whether you're a quantitative ecologist or a curious data scientist, I hope this post will inspire you to explore the fascinating world of ecological modeling and inference.
+Whether you're a quantitative ecologist or a curious data scientist, I hope this post will encourage you to join the effort and use and develop inverse ecosystem modelling methods to improve our understanding and predictions of ecosystems.

 ## Preliminary steps
 This tutorial relies on three packages that I have authored but are (yet) not registered on the official Julia registry.
 Those are

 - `PiecewiseInference`,
 - `EcoEvoModelZoo`: a package which provides access to a collection of ecosystem models,
-- `ParametricModels`: a wrapper package around `OrdinaryDiffEq` to manipulate ODE models in a similar fashion as you would handle a ML model.
-Specifically, `ParametricModels` avoids the hassle of specifying, at each time you want to simulate the model, boring details such as the algorithm to solve it, the time span, etc...
+- `ParametricModels`: a wrapper package to manipulate dynamical models.
+Specifically, `ParametricModels` avoids the hassle of specifying, at each time you want to simulate an ODE model, boring details such as the algorithm to solve it, the time span, etc...

 To easily install them on your machine, you'll have to add my personal registry by doing the following:
 ```julia